meilisearch/firestore-meilisearch/POSTINSTALL.md

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.

-Nonetheless, Most of Meilisearch tasks are [asynchronous](https://docs.meilisearch.com/learn/advanced/asynchronous_operations.html#which-operations-are-async), meaning for example that errors on documents addition/deletion/... are not logged in your extensions logs.
+Nonetheless, most of Meilisearch tasks are [asynchronous](https://docs.meilisearch.com/learn/advanced/asynchronous_operations.html#which-operations-are-async), meaning, for example, that errors on document addition/deletion/update are not logged in your extensions logs.
 To access these logs, use the [tasks API](https://docs.meilisearch.com/reference/api/tasks.html).